ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day02/README.md

 Some passwords dont meet the corporate policy for when the passwords were set.
 We want to count the total number of valid passwords according to their corporate policy.

-Each line of the database contains a policy in the format `i-j' 'c' followed by the actual password `str`.
+Each line of the database contains a policy in the format `i-j' `c` followed by the actual password `str`.
 The policy `i-j c` states that the password `str` relative to that policy is valid only if the character `c` appears in the password `str` at least `i` times and at the most `j` times.